jcaillon/valet/extras/lib-valet.md

 echo "${RETURNED_ARRAY[*]}"
 ```

-> - All characters in the pattern must be found in the same order in the matched line.
+> - All characters in the searched string must be found in the same order in the matched line.
 > - Use `shopt -s nocasematch` to make this function is case insensitive.
 > - This function is not appropriate for large arrays (>10k elements), see `array::fuzzyFilterSortFileWithGrepAndGawk` for large arrays.